MiernickiElijah/MiernickiElijah/README.md

 💡 Goals for 2021:
 + Finish my full stack certification
-+ Land an analyst role
++ Find fun projects to code on!
 + Develop an app
 + Go on a vacation with my wife! 😊